-- Contact the school every day their child is absent before 8.30am either by telephone call, email or through parental app's - Provide medical evidence for any days' absences.
+- Contact the school every day their child is absent before 8.30am either by telephone call, email or through parental apps - Provide medical evidence for any days' absences.
 Medical evidence can be appointment cards, appointment text messages or emails, receipt of prescriptions or medication sticker which identifies the child's name and date prescribed.

-If a child is absent Minerva Learning Trust Staff will:
+If a child is absent school-based attendance teams will: